-Learn how to drive a manual car and shift the gears - watch the video!
+Learn how to start driving a manual car - watch the video!

 Lessons 1 & 2

 The second exercise for lesson one, was to bring it out through the friction zone, controlling the clutch, and getting the vehicle started in first and reverse gear.

 Because, as I said again and again, first and reverse gear in a manual transmission are your toughest gears.